 The people will rise to meet us with another smile under the sunshine then, and of course we’ll return the gleam right back.
 We’ll be back to business as usual, and will be oh so good at business as usual again.

-When the people retreat back into their shells, to beam back into their other shells…
+When the people retreat back into their shells, to trudge back into their innards,

 That’s when all that will be left is the void between us again.